 Most plastic (not including bioplastics) are petroleum-based, relying on finite natural resources like oil and natural gas.
 Drilling for oil disturbs both the land and marine ecosystems.
-Often, dealing with oil can result in oil spills, which contaminate soil and water and may cause catastrophes such as fires and explosions.
-However, there are sustainable alternative plastics.
+Often, dealing with oil can result in oil spills, which contaminate soil and water, and may cause catastrophes such as fires and explosions.
+However, there are alternative sustainable plastics.

 Post-Consumer Recycled (PCR) Plastics

-If you currently utilize glass containers for your packaging, you can determine the savings when you switch from glass to traditional PET plastic or from glass to traditional HDPE plastic.
+If you currently utilize glass containers for your packaging, you can determine the savings when you switch from glass to traditional PET plastic, or from glass to traditional HDPE plastic.
 Try our Glass to PET Conversion Calculator and our Glass to HDPE Conversion Calculator on a typical packaging order and see how you can improve your carbon footprint and reduce your costs.

 Plastic Uses Less Energy to Produce